sharifX/reading-list/reading.md

 26. Lake Success by Gary Shteyngart; 2020/03/29
 27. In the Woods by Tana French; 2020/05/11
 28. Leonard and Hungry Paul by Rónán Hession; 2020/05/23
+29. Generous Thinking: A Radical Approach to Saving the University by Kathleen Fitzpatrick; 2020/05/30